 As the soil fertility improves through fertilisation, grass will become more dominant, thus it is important to increase the stocking rate as fertility improves.
 It is desirable to keep FOO to no more than 2500 kg DM/ha, other than at the end of the season.
-Excess feed can be controlled by some spray-topping to control problem growth in certain paddocks.
+Excess feed can be controlled by some spray-topping to control problem growth in certain paddocks or cut for meadow hay if ryegrass dominant.

 Manage it.
 Do not just watch it!
-5000+ FOO is, frankly, out of control and the sub-clover content will decline.
+5000+ FOO is, frankly, out of control and the legume content will decline.